 Omega-3 is well-known for its importance in contributing to heart health and preventing arthritis, so much so that doctors and dieticians have been recommending a daily dose (often in the form of fish oil pills).
 Hemp seeds have a high level of both omega-3, and omega-6 fatty acids, making the seeds a superb supplement in this regard.

-Hemp Seeds are an Excellent Source of Fiber
+An Excellent Source of Fiber

 While most of us could use more fiber in our diets to keep our hearts healthy and digestion systems functioning smoothly (constipation is no one’s friend), it can be difficult to include enough of it without eating large quantities of vegetables or plain-tasting bran cereals.

 Hemp protein powder is a great source for obtaining additional fiber.
 One or two tablespoons of hemp offer as much as eight grams of fiber!
-This is more than can be acquired from milk or whey based protein powders which only provide one gram of fiber or less per serving.
+This is more than can be acquired from milk or whey protein powders which only provide one gram of fiber or less per serving.
 Since men typically need between 30 and 38 grams of fiber daily, and women between 21 and 25 grams, a serving of hemp protein powder will put you well on your way to meeting your daily requirements.
 Your heart and stomach will thank you for it.

-Hemp Provides Immune System and Anti-Fatigue Benefits
+Immune System and Anti-Fatigue Benefits

 From the common cold to the dreadful flu, there seems to be no shortage of illnesses spreading these days.
 And with such busy lives, it can be difficult to meet the dietary requirements needed to build a healthy immune system—not to mention getting enough sleep to keep up with life’s hectic pace.
 Hemp may be able to solve both of these problems.